 #100.
 Harborfields Central School District (Greenlawn/Long Island)

-That said, while this list could be a good jumping off point for your school search, keep in mind suburban school rankings aren’t the only measure of academic success.
+That said, while this list could be a good jumping off point for your suburban school search, keep in mind suburban school rankings aren’t the only measure of academic success.
 As we’ve always said, a “good school” means something different to every parent and child, and it’s important to dig in and find the right academic setting for your crew.
-For some an A+ school is jam-packed with AP courses, competitive sports and dozens of clubs and extracurriculars.
+For some, an A+ school is jam-packed with AP courses, competitive sports and dozens of clubs and extracurriculars.
 For others, a great school means a total pressure cooker, where getting to the top of the class isn’t as easy as locking down that 4.0.
 For others still, a great school means a small, hands-on environment where everyone knows your children’s names—whereas, for others, that doesn’t make the grade.

 Our point?
-Only you know what’s best for your kids and, often, that “best” isn’t reflected in the rankings.
+Only you know what’s best for your kids and, often, that “best” isn’t reflected in the suburban school rankings.
 Focus on what makes sense and start exploring suburbia—schools included.
 Only then will you be able to suss out the school scene and determine where your family belongs.

 Start exploring suburbia and the suburban school scene.
 Get in touch to learn more and to schedule your kick-off call with a Suburban Jungle Strategist.